spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/handling-uploads-with-react.md

 weight: 6
 ---

-Medialibrary Pro provides beautiful UI components for Vue and React.
+Media Library Pro provides beautiful UI components for Vue and React.
 They work out of the box and pack a lot of features: temporary uploads, custom property inputs, frontend validation, i18n, and robust error handling.

 ## Preparing your Laravel app

-The Medialibrary Pro package ships with a controller that handles all incoming uploads from Vue and React component.
+The Media Library Pro package ships with a controller that handles all incoming uploads from Vue and React component.
 To get started, register that controller in a route.

 ```php
 // routes/web.php